HATHAWAY BROWN SCHOOL

 Black Box Ensemble Honors

 BBE Honors is offered to seniors only.
-This course is taken with the regular BBE class, though additional requirements are added.
-The student will continue to pursue the development of her acting skills by participating in all of the activities, but also will increase her knowledge and experience by performing in a special one-act or one-woman show as a culmination of her studies.
-She also will create a portfolio of her works on DVD, construct a résumé, and produce a head shot—a professional package for college applications or the professional world.
+This course is taken with the regular BBE class, though additional requirements are demanded.
+The student will continue to pursue the development of her acting skills by participating in all of theatre activities, but also will increase her knowledge and experience by performing in a special one-act or one-woman show as a culmination of her studies.
+She also will create a professional portfolio of her works on DVD, construct a résumé, and produce a head shot, the standards in the industry.

 1 credit, full-year.
 Prerequisite: by invitation only (student may be asked to audition).